Vishwas-verma2006/Email_AutoMation_By_Python/README.md

 # Email_AutoMation_By_Python
-This Python Script is automate the email.
+This Python Script automated the email.
 Using various libraries of python.